exist2021/bandrainfo-one-click-hugo-cms/site/content/_index.md

     will have methods of passing knowledge from old to young, it will have spiritual teachings available at all levels of maturation and for the birth of the spiritual self.
-And it will have artists whose creations are gifts for the transformation of the race. - The Gift by Lewis Hyde
+And it will have artists whose creations are gifts for the transformation of the race.
 ---